 I know a whole lot of people who really can’t stand Valentine’s Day.
-In fact, it often seems like more people dread it than look forward to it.
+It often seems like more people dread it than look forward to it.
 Valentine’s Day gets a bad reputation.
 People don’t like a lot of things about it.
 They say it’s cheesy.
 They say it’s just an attempt by greeting card companies to make more money.
-They say it creates awkward, forced, cliché, stressful and/or inauthentic “romantic” experiences that are anything but.
+They say it creates awkward, forced cliché, stressful, and/or inauthentic “romantic” experiences that are anything but.
 Some of those who are single say it highlights the fact that they aren’t in a romantic relationship, rubbing salt in an already painful wound.

 So what do we do?
 We make ourselves feel better by acting like we’re too cool for Valentine’s Day.

 Well, maybe not sad, but disappointed.
 Maybe that’s to be expected of a couple’s therapist, but regardless, I can’t help but feel the need to advocate for Valentine’s Day.
 After all, love is pretty darn important.
 Why shouldn’t we celebrate it?
 It doesn’t have to be expressed in the forced, cliché, ways it’s most commonly known for.
 You don’t have to spend a gazillion dollars on overpriced roses, buy heart-shaped boxes of disgusting assorted chocolates, and make reservations at an expensive restaurant three months in advance to do Valentine’s Day “right.”
 And you don’t even have to be in a romantic relationship.